Go To Namecheap.com

 To achieve its goals, Google attempts to identify factors such as intended audience, thoroughness, and proof of first-hand expertise.
 Helpful content, in terms of this Google update, must have a primary focus and leave the reader with a “satisfying experience,” while unhelpful content seems geared to attract search engines rather than people and leaves readers feeling like they need to search again to find answers.

 Another determination made by HCU relates to whether or not the content seems generated by AI or written by a real human.
 If an article or page has odd word substitutions or unnatural phrasing, Google might flag the content as computer-generated and penalize its rankings.
+Many sites jumped on the ChatGPT bandwagon and mass-produced content with it—and now they risk having their rankings dropped.

 In the HCU announcement, Google alludes to quality markers such as expertise, authoritativeness, and trustworthiness.
 But as in the past, this process makes many ask if Google’s algorithm can correctly assess these metrics without penalizing some authoritative sites and rewarding some suspicious ones by mistake.
 We know firsthand the negative impact of Google’s mistakes, with some of our customers’ websites incorrectly flagged as deceptive by Chrome in the past.